Certora/Documentation/docs/gambit/mutation-verifier.md

 The `Mutation ID` is a unique identifier for the test.

-The `Message` column includes the description given either in the command line via the `--msg` flag or in the conf file's `"msg"` key.
+The `Message` column includes the description given either in the command line via the `--msg` flag or the conf file's `"msg"` key.
-It is used for conveniently identifying and documenting mutation tests.
+It aids in identifying and documenting mutation tests.
-By default it will show `None`.
+By default, it will show `None`.

 The `Status` column of a test includes two different parts - the status of the test and a progress counter.
-THe progress counter shows how many of the mutants verification jobs that were sent have already been executed.
+The progress counter shows how many of the sent mutant verification jobs have already been executed.

 A mutation test can have one of five different statuses:

 - `Running`, as seen above, indicates that the verification jobs are still being computed.

-- `Calculating` indicates that all the verification jopbs have finished, and the results are now gathered and processed into a verification report.
+- `Calculating` indicates that all the verification jobs have finished, and the results are now gathered and processed into a verification report.

 ![Mutation test calculating](doc/mutation_test_calculating.png)